code-kern-ai/bricks/generators/reference_chunking/noun_splitter/README.md

-Uses spaCy to find nouns in a texts and returns a list of all nouns in a text.
-This can be used to create an embedding list or use the nouns as pointers to retrieve the original text in a RAG use-case.
+Uses spaCy to find nouns in a texts and returns them in a list.
+In RAG use-cases, it can be a successful strategy to conduct a similarity search only on the nouns.
+This can be done in refinery by using this brick to create an embedding list.